yuenshingyan/ValidFrame/README.md

 ## Installation

-To install ValidFrame, use pip:
+To install Vrame, use pip:

-    pip install validframe
+    pip install vrame

 ## Usage

-First, define a schema for your DataFrame using ValidFrame's syntax, which is similar to Pydantic's:
+First, define a schema for your DataFrame using Vrame's syntax, which is similar to Pydantic's:

     import pandas as pd
     import numpy as np
     from models import Model
     import time
     import matplotlib.pyplot as plt
-    from src.vframe.basemodel import BaseModel
+    from src.vrame.basemodel import BaseModel
-    from src.vframe.column_types import (
+    from src.vrame.column_types import (
         Integer,
         Float,
         Boolean,